dwhall/minisvd2nim/README.md

 ## If svd2nim exists then why make minisvd2nim?

-1) I wanted to alter the syntax used to read and write the registers and fields.
+1) I wanted to alter the syntax used to read from and write to registers and fields.
 2) The size reductions I discovered would require a re-write of svd2nim that was more work than starting from scratch.
-3) I wanted to use templates to emit code so that the minisvd2nim executable would not need to be compiled to experiment with altering the output syntax.
+3) I wanted to use templates to emit code so that the minisvd2nim executable would not need to be re-compiled to alter the final output.

 ## Okay, so tell us about minisvd2min